-Michael Kurz.
-Energy Projects Manager.
-University Health Network.
+Michael Kurz the Energy Projects Manager at the University Health Network

 The way business is done is changing, in large part because of the growing recognition that business as usual is not sustainable.
 As part of this recognition many organization’s are rethinking the way in which they consume energy.
 Supporting this transition are people like Michael Kurz, Energy Projects Manager with University Health Network (UHN), who is already trailblazing a path towards sustainability.
 The benefits of Michael’s work is threefold, help the hospitals bottom line, help the health of local communities, and help the planet, it’s what he calls a win-win-win.

 What does your job entail and what does a typical day look like?

 University Health Network is an organization consisting of four Toronto hospitals: Toronto General, Toronto Western, Princess Margaret, and Toronto Rehab.
 At UHN, I work within the Energy and Environment team, and am responsible for energy management at several sites.
 At those buildings, I am tasked with reviewing building systems and identifying energy/water savings opportunities as well as working with building operations staff to improve building functionality and patient/staff/visitor comfort.

 I work to evaluate and prioritize savings initiatives, eventually managing and implementing the resulting energy savings projects.
 On projects that aren’t specifically energy driven, I work with other UHN project managers to try to achieve the best energy performance within their budget constraints.
 To assist in supporting other project managers, our team develops guidelines and policies for energy efficiency in construction and renovations at UHN.

 A typical day could involve project construction meetings, equipment performance investigations, energy calculations, reviewing engineering drawings, incentive applications, etc.